EvyW/Explainable_Artificial_Intelligence_Tutorial/PublicDataSetsSurvey.md

 - Yelp Reviews: An open dataset released by Yelp, contains more than 5 million reviews.
 - UCI’s Spambase: A large spam email dataset, useful for spam filtering.

+**From Yelp:**

 Yelp Open Datasets: it contains reviews and user data from the Yelp platform.
-(TEXT MINING)

 **From UCI machine learning repository:**